George Eldredge: Film career

 Between 1936 and 1963 Eldredge appeared in 182 films beginning with his role as an English spy in Till We Meet Again.
 He was typically cast as authority figures such as army generals (The Rookie), doctors (Riders to the Stars), and innumerable police officers.
 However Eldredge sometimes was cast against type, as in his role as the traitorous Dr. Tobor in the B movie, Captain Video: Master of the Stratosphere.

 Arguably his best known film role came in the 1945 cult exploitation film Mom and Dad where Eldredge portrayed Dan Blake, the father of a teenage girl who accidentally becomes pregnant because her parents withhold knowledge about sex from her.
-Although the mores of the time prevented most advertising for this film, it still became the number two moneymaker for 1945.
+Although the morals of the time prevented most advertising for this film, it still became the number two moneymaker for 1945.

 Throughout the 1950s Eldredge also had a prolific television career, appearing on such programs as Peter Gunn, Bat Masterson, The Adventures of Superman, Alfred Hitchcock Presents, and Perry Mason.
 He had a recurring role as Dr. Spaulding in all three Spin and Marty series, featured on Disney's Mickey Mouse Club and was seen repeatedly on Bat Masterson.

 Eldredge also appeared as a Chamberlain in Demetrius and the Gladiators, which was a sequel to 20th Century Fox's biblical epic, The Robe.

 Although he worked steadily for several decades George Eldredge never became a major star.
 Many of his roles were small and his name was often unlisted in the credits of the films he played in.
 His final role was an uncredited part in the 1963 film Johnny Cool.